India CSR Network

 Safe water crisis is looming large over the globe.
 According to experts, there will acute water stress by 2050.
 The sole way to continue to survive is to develop sustainable practices.
 We can’t afford to be irresponsible and careless any longer.
 Our economies cannot stand and thrive in absence of water.
 It is the fuel to all economic growth and lies at the very core of our existence.
 Safe water can boost the GDP of the nation by upto 6%.
 The administration needs to affix a price tag to water thereby making people sensitive towards its usage.

-(Parag Agarwal is the Founder & CMD of JanaJal)
+Parag Agarwal is the Founder & CMD of JanaJal

 Tags: CSR and Parag AgrawalCSR and Safe Drinking WaterCSR and Safe WaterCSR Article by Parag ArawalDrinking Water and CSRFUELFUEL NGOKetan DeshpandeParag AgrawalSafe Water - Fuel for Economic GrowthSafe Water and Parag ArawalSafe Water: The Fuel for Economic Growth

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts